-Tips for Betting Super Bowl Props in 2017
+Tips for Betting Super Bowl Props

 Free $60 in Member Super Bowl Picks No Obligation Click Here

 1. Map out the game first: A lot of people start betting Super Bowl props by looking at the props that are being offered, but that's the wrong approach.
 Before you ever consider the props available, you need to think about how you expect the game to turn out.
 Do you expect the game to be offensive or defensive?
 Is it going to be an air war, or will it be won in the trenches?
 Is it going to be a shootout, or will points be hard to come by?
 Which team is likely to control the tempo?
 Will weather be a factor?
 Does a team have a special teams edge?
 Does one team have a coaching advantage?
 I could go on all day, but you get the point - you can go through whatever process you want, but you need to figure out what you think the game is going to look like - who is going to win, and how they are going to do it.

 2. Go shopping: Now you are ready to shop for props more effectively because you know what you are looking for.
 You can quickly weed out the promising props from the many that aren't attractive by figuring out if they fit your vision of how the game is going to turn out.
 If you expect it to be a tight defensive battle, for example, then you aren't likely interested in passing props that involve big performances.
 Or if you expect it to be a pass-happy affair, then the running back props might not be as attractive.
 At this point you aren't locking in on the props you are going to bet, just limiting the field of possibilities down so you can assess them more effectively.
 It's like when you go clothes shopping.
 Before you head to the store, you decide what you are looking for.
 That's step one of this process.
 Then, once you get to the store you sort through the racks and find some things to try on.
 That's this step.
 Heading to the dressing room to see how things fit you is the next step.
 And then you check your bank account to see if you can afford what you see - which is step four.